Zviracek/STK-utils/README.md

 Those are:
 - Calendar generation
-- Shai_utils - Judo shiai importing and creating statistics
+- shai_utils - Judo shiai importing and creating statistics
 - Generation of ranking list
 - Shiai supporting files
   - Base Shiai template
   - Custom quad pool system
-- Kata_draw - Program for generating distributions for kata competitions
+- kata_draw - Program for generating distributions for kata competitions
-- Los_v2 - drawing for regular competitions - semi unmaintained
+- los_v2 - drawing for regular competitions - semi unmaintained

 With some more to come.
 ---